protieusz/NewType-36/README.md

 -The case consists of 2 pieces that is secured by having M2 screws in the hot inserts that are melted into the case.

+-QMK source code was borrowed from bally by aki27 and the mod done was implement Nova's key matrix layout into bally's code.

 # Status
 Currently the JLCPCB printed 5 PCBs are in transit and the case is already printed.
 QMK source code complied into firmware and both of them were uploaded.